MSco/RealPerfectIdling/README.md

 * Undo offline cookie calculations of Twin Gates of Transcendence

 ##### Changelog:
+* 2.0.4.0:
+	* Swaps and SwapT timers are correctly simulated
 * 2.0.3.0:
 	* Lumps are correctly simulated
 * 2.0.2.0: